They Who Feed on Shadows - Episode 6

 “Thanks, Mom.
 I get it.”

-But I didn’t get it.
 I could never empathize with my mother’s brand of psychotherapy.
-Publicly, she told her patients what they needed to hear, bolstering them upon the surrealistic pillows of her moveable reality.
+Publicly, she told her patients what they needed to hear, bolstering them upon the surrealistic pillows of her movable reality.
 Privately, however, she spoke of her patients as if they were confused pets in need of a leash connected to someone with a stronger existential grip.
 Hers was the hand that held the leash.
 In her office library, 1994’s The Bell Curve sat adjacent to 1994’s DSM-IV.
-Pitiful was a popular adjective.
-Sexual exploration was acceptable up to a certain age.
-Promiscuity was not.
-Unless you were a man.
-There was black, there was white, and gray was a third-world immigrant.
-Sylvia was the arbiter of acceptability, and she dispensed acceptability’s definitions to her clients like they were the bedrock of conscious consciousness.

 This is the hazard of hiring a psychiatrist to tell you what is right and what is wrong.
 Words stay with you forever.
 You can forgive an arrogant surgeon - if her stitches close your wound.
 You can forgive a gambling cardiologist - if his angioplasty keeps your heartbeat alive.
 A psychiatrist’s mouth is a scalpel.
 Their words are creatures that bed down with you in your dreams.
 Psychiatric diagnosis is a chimera of science and story.
 If your storyteller is compromised, the tale itself becomes a labyrinth of your sadness intertwined with their madness.